What is Trade Effluent?

 How is Trade Effluent checked?

 Your Consent may contain conditions for self-monitoring your effluent discharge, in terms of flow or composition.
-The Wholesale business may decide to routinely sample the effluent to monitor compliance against the Consent and to use in raising treatment charges.
+Your wholesaler may decide to routinely sample the effluent to monitor compliance against the Consent and to use in raising treatment charges.

 How is Trade Effluent Charged?

-Wholesale companies use several different mechanisms to charge their Trade Effluent customers but basically it will fall into one or more of the categories below.
+Wholesalers use several different mechanisms to charge for Trade Effluent, but it will fall into one or more of the categories below.

-- It is all charged as domestic effluent.
+- It is all charged as domestic sewage (effluent).

 - It is charged based on fixed strengths via Mogden.